 In 2006, he joined Google Taiwan as the first employee and since then has stood at the helm of the subsidiary for the following 14 years.
-As the managing director, he expands Google’s operations, prompts it to ramp up investment in Taiwan, and leads Google Taiwan to become its largest R&D centers in Asia.
+As the managing director, he expands Google’s operations, prompts it to ramp up investment in Taiwan, and leads Google Taiwan to become one of its largest R&D centers in Asia.

 Last year, the American tech giant had announced plans to set up a data center in Tainan to support its growth in the Asia-Pacific region, following the inauguration of the same facility in Changhua six years ago.